Read all about Benjamin Moore Balboa Mist paint and check out 25 real homes that use it!

 Balboa Mist Undertones

 Every gray paint has undertones, and as it turns out, Benjamin Moore’s Balboa Mist has some surprising undertones.

-Looking at the swatch above, you can probably see Balboa Mist’s green and brown undertones.
+Looking at the swatch below, you can probably see Balboa Mist’s green and brown undertones.
 But what may surprise you is the slight purple undertone.
 Don’t see it?
 Oh, it’s there – I’ll show you more clearly down below.

 Every paint looks different in various types of lighting.
 Paint colors can look drastically different in south-facing light vs north-facing or east-facing light vs west-facing.

 Honestly, paint can even look very different between natural light and artificial light.